myrtakis/macrobase/alexp/README.md

 # Running benchmark

-1. Build the whole MacroBase project using Maven `package` phase from your IDE (IntelliJ Idea, ...) or with this command:
+1. Build the whole MacroBase project using Maven `package` phase from your IDE (IntelliJ Idea, ...) or [install Maven](https://maven.apache.org/install.html) and use this command:
 ```
 cd ..
 mvn package